-My experience with HPC started in 2009 when I was a Ph.D. student at University of Notre Dame doing research on compressible turbulent flow simulation using a solver called "CDP" that was developed at Stanford University's Center for Turbulence Research.
-I was initially running test cases on a cluster with 200+ CPU cores, and then moved to much larger supercomputers (with upto hundreds of thousands of cores) located at national computing centers.
-The pictures below are some of the supercomputers that I have worked on in the past years.
-In addition to being a supercomputer user, I also rebuilt and managed a small cluster with 240 cores at the Computational Aero and Hydrodynamics Laboratory in the George Washington University (see the CAHL Cluster WikiPage for more information).
+My experience with HPC started in 2009 when I was a Ph.D. student at University of Notre Dame doing research on compressible turbulent flow simulation using a solver called "CDP" developed at Stanford University's Center for Turbulence Research.
+I was initially running test cases on a cluster with 200+ CPU cores, and then moved to much larger supercomputers (with hundreds of thousands of cores) located at national computing centers.
+The pictures below are some of the supercomputers that I have used in the past years.
+In addition to being a user, I also rebuilt and managed a small cluster with 240 cores at the Computational Aero and Hydrodynamics Laboratory in the George Washington University (see the CAHL Cluster WikiPage for more information).

 My experience on parallel program development also dates back to 2009.
 At that time, I developed multiple parallel programs (e.g., for interpolation and integration on unstructured grids) using the Message Passing Interface (MPI) standard.
 In 2012, I started developing my own high-order accurate and massively parallel flow solvers that work on both stationary and dynamic unstructured meshes.
 The fundamental idea for parallelization is simple: decompose a mesh into small partitions, then distribute each partition to a processor for computation, and inter-processor communication (data exchange) ensures unique and correct solutions.
 For example, the figure on the left shows the partitions of a simple mesh, where each color represents a partition.
 The figure on the right shows the parallel efficiency of one of my solvers on a mesh with several thousands of elements.
 It is seen that the solver approaches the ideal (linear) speedup as the scheme order increases.
 The development of a good parallel program requires not only in-depth understanding of the algorithm and the design philosophy, but also knowledge of the hardware.